JonasEppelt/Checkpointer/README.md

     - The `local_checkpoint_file` is removed if the `checkpoint_transfer_mode` is not set to `None` or `htcondor`.
     - The program exits with the `checkpoint_exit_code` (default 85).
 This signal can be used by a scheduler, that the program exited without finishing, but successfully created a checkpoint.

+## What if my python program is not the direct executable?
+In some cases, like running trainings on a batch system, programms are shipped wrapped as an executable, that takes care of setting up the enviroment, copying data and other things, before starting the actual python program.
+While using the checkpointer in such cases without additional modifications to the executable is possible, not all of its capabilities can be used.
+Namely, it  must be ensured that the underlying system can properly communicate with the program and vice versa.
+For that the `SIGTERM` and `SIGINT` signals have to be trapped and relayed to the python program, so that the checkpointer can react on these signals.
+Also it must be ensured, that the exit code of the executable is the exit code of the python program.
+Have a look at the HTcondor example to see how this can be setup.

-## Creating and transfering checkpoints often can slow down my program.
+## Creating and transfering checkpoint files often can slow down my program.
 Is there a way to do these steps less often?
 Setting `checkpoint_every` will cause the `step(value)` function to only update the internal checkpoint and create and transfer the checkpoint only in the specified intervals.
 Per default. `checkpoint_every` is set to 1, creating and transfering checkpoints every time `step(value)` is called.
 Setting it to 10, will trigger the creation and transfering every 10th call.
 The reaction to `SIGTERM` and `SIGINT` are unaffected by this.

 ## I am using Keras/Lighning and can not directly access the training loop to call the `step` function.
 How can I use this checkpointer?